Relationship Between Controllability Scoring and Optimal Experimental Design: Introduction

 The contributions of this paper are summarized as follows: \begin{enumerate}[i)] \item We clarify the connection between controllability scoring and approximate OED.
 Under the virtual actuation model, the finite-horizon controllability Gramian admits an additive decomposition across state nodes, yielding an affine matrix model that is structurally identical to the information-matrix model in approximate OED.
 This establishes a direct correspondence (Table~\ref{tab:oed_cs_visual_simple}): VCS corresponds to D-optimality, whereas AECS corresponds to A-optimality.
 Motivated by this analogy, we further show an invariance gap under state-coordinate changes: VCS is invariant under any nonsingular transformation, while AECS generally depends on the chosen coordinates (and thus can vary with unit changes).

 \item We highlight a fundamental contrast between approximate OED and controllability scoring.
-Optimal allocations in approximate OED need not be unique~\cite{harman2024polytope}, whereas the controllability-scoring allocation is typically unique~\cite{sato2022controllability,sato2025uniqueness}.
-This distinction is crucial because controllability scoring interprets the optimizer itself as centrality-like scores, rather than using the optimal value alone.
+Optimal allocations in approximate OED need not be unique~\cite{harman2024polytope}, whereas controllability-scoring allocations are generically unique ~\cite{sato2022controllability,sato2025uniqueness}.
+This distinction is crucial because controllability scoring interprets the optimizer itself as centrality-like scores.
 Moreover, unlike the approximate OED framework, controllability scoring involves an intrinsic time-horizon parameter $T$ through the finite-time controllability Gramian, and the resulting $T\to\infty$ limit is a distinctive issue specific to controllability scores.

 \item We provide a structural understanding of how the system matrix (i.e., the network coupling pattern) shapes the AECS allocation over long horizons.
-In particular, we identify source-like nodes without negative self-loops as a key architectural feature of the system matrix that can systematically drive AECS to downweight the corresponding nodes as the horizon grows.
+In particular, we identify source-like nodes, namely nodes that influence other nodes but receive little or no incoming influence, without negative self-loops as a key architectural feature of the system matrix that can systematically drive AECS to downweight the corresponding nodes as the horizon grows.
 This mechanism is intrinsic to controllability scoring with no direct analogue in approximate OED.
 We corroborate this behavior in numerical experiments.